yamaton/gff3toddbj/README.md

 ### Split FASTA from GFF3 (if needed)

 GFF3_to_DDBJ does not work when GFF3 contains FASTA information inside with `##FASTA` directive.
-Attached tool under `split-fasta` reads a GFF3 file and saves GFF3 (without FASTA info) and FASTA.
+Attached tool `split-fasta` reads a GFF3 file and saves GFF3 (without FASTA info) and FASTA.

 ```shell
 split-fasta path/to/myfile.gff3 --suffix "_splitted"